kitproj/kit/README.md

 that to a cluster and at the same time starting a local MySQL database, automatically starting port-forwards for both.
 It could then generate some souce code, build the Go service, and start the service.
 If a file changes, it could rebuild the project and restart the service.
-Meanwhile, it is downloading, building and serving a Yarn project, configuring a Kubernetes app and
+Meanwhile, it is downloading, building and serving a Yarn project, configuring a Kubernetes cluster, and setting up secrets.

 It's aimed at supporting more complex development use cases, where you need to run several software components at the same time.